FragMatch

 Use Fewer Sprays Than You Think

 Heat does some of the work for you.
-One to three sprays is often enough for daily wear.
-If you want more longevity, refresh later instead of overspraying at the start.
+One to three sprays is often enough for daily wear, especially on chest, back of neck, or under clothing.
+If you want more longevity, carry a small atomizer and refresh later instead of overspraying at the start.

 Quick Checklist